A Heritage Stay in Darjeeling

 This is a great opportunity to go back in time and feel how life was during the British Raj days.

-The property is maintained spotlessly clean, the wood panels and floors reflect meticulous polishing effort.
+The property is maintained spotlessly clean, the wood panels and floors are meticulously polished.

 Location is very convenient (only 5-minute walk to the Mall, Chowrasta).